How to make resin jewelry

 Making Resin Jewelry

 Not only is resin jewelry fun to make, it can be an inexpensive way to be creative!
-You can incorporate colors and findings along with molding your resin into exciting shapes.
-The possibilities are endless!!
-This article gives basic information on how you can make your own resin jewelry.
+You can add colors and found objects along with molding your resin into unique shapes.
+The possibilities are endless!

-Choose an area to work with resin where you can cover the area with wax paper, as the resin won’t stick to wax paper and can be thrown away.
+Choose an area to work with resin where you can cover it with wax paper.
+Resin won’t stick to wax paper.
 Have a clear dome (plastic storage containers work well) to cover your resin pieces while they are curing.
 There’s nothing like a little dust or cat hair to ruin your piece!

 Mix it up!

-Once you have poured your resin and catalyst, you can pour catalyst into resin, if it’s a small amount.
-If it’s a large amount of resin (2 to 3 ounces or more), pour them both into a third cup.
-Why?
-If you don’t get a good mix on the resin (like some is still stuck to the side of the cup), you’re resin won’t cure properly.
-Stir the resin with a toothpick or a stir stix, (stir stix work especially well if you’re mixing a large volume).
+Stir the resin carefully with a stir stix or something similar.
 While a few air bubbles are to be expected, do not mix too roughly or you will end up with tons of air bubbles.
 Stir the cup for a minute or two, making sure you scrape the sides of the cup with your mixing stick.

 It’s color time!